 First Aid Instructor

-Canadian Red Cross First Aid Instructors (FAIs) can deliver many first aid and CPR programs, including:
+With your Canadian Red Cross First Aid Instructor (FAI), you can deliver many first aid and CPR programs, including:

 - Standard First Aid